The Vermont Statutes Online

 (i) was defined in the Product Liability Risk Retention Act of 1981 before October 27, 1986; and

-(ii) was offered before such date by any risk retention group which had been chartered and operating for not less than three years before such date; and
+(ii) was offered before such date by any risk retention group that had been chartered and operating for not less than three years before such date; and

 (iii) the risk retention group shall submit a copy of any revision to its plan of operation or feasibility study required by subsection 6052(b) of this title at the time that such revision has become effective in its chartering state; and

-(C) a statement of registration, for which a filing fee shall be determined by the Commissioner, which designates the Secretary of State as its agent for the purpose of receiving service of legal documents or process.
+(C) a statement of registration, for which a filing fee shall be determined by the Commissioner, that designates the Commissioner as its agent for the purpose of receiving service of legal documents or process.